Dispatching

 Overview

 Data models often require processing that involves model-traversal.
 A traversal starts at a root element, performs some acrtions and then moves on to other elements in the model that are reachable from the root.
 Each newly reached element is then treated as a new root.
 The traversal continues in this way, being careful not to get into a loop, until all the elements in the model have been processed and all the links have been traversed.
 XMF provides two convenient ways of defining model traversal.
-They are similar, but differ slightly:
+They are similar, but differ slightly:- Walkers are single classes that have a fixed interface of

 To top.